patrik999/stream-reasoning-challenge/challenge-description.md

 the challenge, we aim at evaluating the development effort, easyness of use, and originality of the solutions.

-Importantly, the initial plan was to conduct a full challenge at the Stream Reasoning Workshop 2019.
-However, due to several open points and time limitation, we plan to finalize a clear format for challenge, and conduct the actual challenge on a future date (tbd).
+Importantly, the initial plan was to conduct the full SRC at the Stream Reasoning Workshop 2019.
+However, due to several open points and time limitation, we plan to finalize a clear format for challenge, and conduct the actual SRC on a future date (tbd).

 <!--